 At her concerned but firm insistence, he nodded.
 "We will have to tell her soon, then."

 The apartment smelled stale, like a basement, and the only thing the dim lamp revealed was the dull linoleum and threadbare furniture.
 She wondered if the Prince had ever been somewhere so dingy and small.
-He looked very out of place, although he was holding himself gracefully enough.
+He looked very out of place, and too big to fit, although he was holding himself gracefully enough.

-"Grab it and let's go," the Prince demanded, his voice roughened with suppressed admiration.
+"Grab it and let's go," the Prince demanded, his voice roughened with suppressed emotion.

 Once they stood below his balcony, Gohan flew up and over the balcony and landed lightly, turning towards Bulma.
 As she was piecing together just how she would climb up there and whether or not she should yell at Gohan to put the damned computer down and help her, the Prince had grabbed her at the waist and leapt up.
 She clutched the clothes to her chest and squealed.
 He let her go carelessly once their feet touched ground and he strode into the room, opening a set of doors she hadn't noticed prior.

 Gohan and Bulma peeked inside.
-It was an expansive sitting room, endless wood flooring and furniture, gold fixtures and and high pile rugs, and murals of battling Oozaru.
+It was an expansive sitting room, gleaming wood flooring and furniture, gold fixtures and and high pile rugs, surrounding murals of battling Oozaru.
 Bulma and Gohan stood still, mouths parted.

 "Trying to catch flies?"
 The Prince drawled as he strode past them, turning on a lamp.
 "This is where you will remain until we can take care of our little problem."

 "Why are you helping us?"
 Gohan interjected.
-"How do you know where not going to hurt you or something?"
+"How do you know we're not going to hurt you or something?"

 "Look, kid," the Prince snarled, "you couldn't hurt me if you tried.
 I'm letting you stay here because, frankly, you are harmless.
 The both of you."
 He sent Bulma a look that had her sneering back at him.
 "Although I have my eye on you."

-He reached out and snatched her arm as she went to escape, his own throat tightening with alarm.
+He reached out and snatched her arm as she tried to escape, his own throat tightening with alarm.

 "Can't what?"
 He growled, looking her over.
 "Where are you going?
 What are you hiding—"

-"I'm sorry, it's just-" she wiped her palms on her hips, "it's just, I haven't been anywhere this...nice...for years.
+"I'm sorry, it's just—" she wiped her palms on her hips, "it's just, I haven't been anywhere this...nice...for years.
 It's kind of unsettling."
-She smiled weakly and looked the other way.
+She smiled weakly, trembling, and looked the other way.

 His brows dipped into a deep frown, before their eyes met.
 They stood like that for a moment, before his eyes slid downward and away.
 "The towels are in the cabinet.
 The shower is touch activated."